minus5/examples-services/README.md

 > If you can't build a monolith what makes you think putting network in the middle will help?

-**Isolation** of services is not enforced within monolith.
-It becomes matter of **developer discipline**.
+Monolith does not enforce service **isolation**, it is left up to **developer discipline**.
 When service boundaries are not explicitly defined they are very likely to be violated.
 Especially with larger number of developers involved.

 Coupling is introduced on various levels: